Volley (tennis): Half volley

-This tennis shot is called a half volley given that the ball has not been intercepted before it bounced.
+This tennis shot is called a half volley if it is hit immediately after bouncing, while it is still on the ascent.
 The racquet contacts the ball almost at surface level.
-The lower the ball comes at the volleyer, the more difficult this shot becomes as it requires both adaptive thinking and quick reflexes.
+The lower the ball comes at the volleyer, the more difficult this shot becomes, as it requires both adaptive thinking and quick reflexes.
 In such cases, it can be more advantageous to let the ball bounce and immediately hit the return on the rise rather than attempt to volley it.
 Some notable half volley experts included players such as: John McEnroe, Patrick Rafter, and Leander Paes.

-Exceptional volleyers

-In his 1979 autobiography, Jack Kramer, devoted a page to the best tennis strokes he had ever seen.
-He wrote:

-FOREHAND VOLLEY—Wilmer Allison of Texas, who won the 1935 Forest Hills, had the best I ever saw as a kid, and I've never seen anyone since hit one better.
-Budge Patty came closest, then Newcombe.
-BACKHAND VOLLEY—Close among Budge, Sedgman and Rosewall, with Sedgman getting the edge probably because of his quickness.
-Schroeder and Trabert were almost as outstanding.

-Among open era (post 1968) male players, John McEnroe and Stefan Edberg and Leander Paes are generally regarded as being the finest and most natural volleyers, though some consider Patrick Rafter or Tim Henman to have been equally proficient.
-Pete Sampras is also regarded as having had the finest volleys in recent times.

-Among open era female players, Martina Navratilova is considered to be the outstanding volleyer.
-Jana Novotná was also noted for her superior volleying skills.

-Other male players known for their superior volleying skills include: